It’s More Than a Great Job;

-Resident SPECIALISTS include Archery, Arts and Crafts, Canoeing, COPE Course Instructors (including Climbing Wall, Low Ropes & High Ropes Courses), Nature, Survival Skills, Farmstead Barn, and Western Horsemanship Instructors.
+Overnight Specialists include Archery, Arts and Crafts, Canoeing, COPE Course Instructors (including Climbing Wall, Low Ropes & High Ropes Courses), Nature, Survival Skills, Farmstead Barn, and Western Horsemanship Instructors.
 These individuals must have experience in their area.
-They work with all campers (Resident, Day and Junior Day) as they teach and lead activities in their specialist area.
+They work with all campers (Overnight, Day and Junior Day) as they teach and lead activities in their specialist area.
 They live with campers, counselors, and unit leaders in cabins or tents and are expected to participate in all unit activities as well as play a vital role in the life of a unit.
-(Please Note: All Day Specialists will be required to stay for every Day Camp overnight - 5 nights total)
+(Please Note: All Day Specialists will be required to stay for every Day Camp overnight – 5 nights total.)

 Waterfront Director must have training, certification and experience in waterfront activities and management.
 Current WSI, lifeguarding, First Aid and CPR cards are needed.
 Must be at least 21 years old to apply.

-LIFEGUARDS must have training and certification.
-Current lifeguarding, First Aid and CPR cards are needed.
-May commute daily, however we would prefer lifeguards who will stay in residence.
+Lifeguards must have training and certification.
+Current life-guarding, First Aid and CPR cards are needed.

 Nurse must be a registered nurse, licensed in the State of Ohio with experience in pediatrics, working with children, or in a camp setting.
 Must have current CPR and First Aid certification.
 Must be at least 21 years old to apply.